 Back at the hotel, the Friday night Public Forum from 7:00-9:00 p.m. will feature Dr. Jim Bruseth who will discuss the excavation of the La Belle, one of Rene Robert Cavelier, Sieur de La Salle’s ships that wrecked off Matagorda Bay, Texas, in 1686.
 The ship was discovered in 1995, and excavated by the Texas Historical Commission in 1996-1997.
 More than two decades in the making, the comprehensive book “La Belle: The Archaeology of a Seventeenth-Century Ship of the New World Colonization” documents one of the most significant North American archaeological discoveries of the twentieth century.
 You don’t want to miss this!

 The CTA Careers in Archeology Social immediately after the Public Forum will provide an opportunity for students and professional archaeologists to meet representatives from agencies and private firms that specialize in cultural resource management.
 This event is an annual favorite for many with delicious hors d’oeuvres and a cash bar courtesy of the CTA and TAS.

 The Annual Meeting will include numerous presentations, the Book Room and Poster Exhibit, and the Silent Auction (see details in this issue)!
-Additionally, several tours will be available (see details in this issue), and our San Antonio Pub Crawl is gearing up to be an especially fun event!
+Additionally, several tours will be available (see details in the program), and our San Antonio Pub Crawl is gearing up to be an especially fun event!
 Of course, since you are in San Antonio, any number of other activities and events await, such as a stroll along the San Antonio Riverwalk, the Teddy Roosevelt Bar at the Menger, shopping, antique stores, tour of the World Heritage missions, “Battle for Texas—the Experience” at Rivercenter Mall, the Alamo, San Antonio Museum of Art, The Pearl, the San Antonio Zoo, Sea World, and numerous other venues.
 San Antonio has just been named as a Creative City of Gastronomy, part of the UNESCO Creative Cities Network, so come hungry and enjoy some of the best cuisine you can imagine offered by our world class restaurants!